Paris Tramway Line T5, France

 Infrastructure

-The T5 tramway will have 16 stations on the route between Marché station in Saint-Denis (93) and Garges Sarcelles (95).
-Platforms and stations will be situated in the centre of the road.
+The T5 tramway has 16 stations on the route between Marché station in Saint-Denis (93) and Garges Sarcelles (95).
+Platforms and stations are situated in the centre of the road.

-The stations will be constructed of stainless steel and painted metal and will have transparent glass walls to get an instant recognition of areas dedicated to tram.
+The stations are constructed of stainless steel and painted metal and have transparent glass walls to get an instant recognition of areas dedicated to tram.

-Lighting will be integrated into the canopy of each station.
-Wooden furniture on the station platforms will be supplied by Wilmotte & Associates.
+Lighting is integrated into the canopy of each station.
+Wooden furniture on the station platforms was supplied by Wilmotte & Associates.

-There will be new benches, lampposts, litter bins and new street lighting that will consume less energy.
+Solar roof panels were installed on the new storage and maintenance sidings.
+There are new benches, lampposts, litter bins and new street lighting that consume less energy.

-A 13,000m² depot will be constructed at the site for fleet maintenance.
-Raised crosswalks and junctions for the pedestrians will be created to provide road safety.
+A 13,000m² depot is constructed at the site for fleet maintenance.
+Raised crosswalks and junctions for the pedestrians are created to provide road safety.

 Rolling stock